DawidBrylka/rvm-api/docs/Bag Processing/RVM-Without-Scanner.md

 1. **Start:** The RVM detects the bag has reached a certain fill threshold.
 2. **Bag Fill Notification:** RVM Cloud sends fill status to DRS via `POST /bag-fill-status`.
 3. **Notification Propagation:** DRS notifies the Collection Point Warning about filled bag.
-4. **Full Bag Notification:** When the bag is full, RVM Cloud sends a another `POST /bag-fill-status` request - now RVM should lock itself until seal is applied.
+4. **Full Bag Notification:** When the bag is full, RVM Cloud sends a another `POST /bag-fill-status` request.
 5. **Notification Propagation:** DRS notifies the Collection Point about the full bag.
 6. **Bag Replacement:** After the bag is emptied, RVM Cloud sends `POST /bag-replacement` to DRS.
 7. **Seal Request:** DRS requests the Collection Point to confirm sealing.
 8. **Seal Confirmation:** Collection Point sends confirmation to DRS via `POST /bag-seal`.
-9. **Machine Unblock:** Once sealing is confirmed, DRS sends `POST /machine/{id}/unblock` to RVM Cloud.

 > In case single transaction have filled from normal status to full, warning should not be sent.
 Only single call that informs that bag is full.